drunomics/playwright-drupal-utils/README.md

   * `./tests/helpers/test-methods` is a collection of reusable and often used helper functions, for example logging in and out of the site, headers check etc.

+  * `./tests/helpers/a11y-helper` is a helper for running accessibility checks using axe-core.

 ### Setup

 * Add this package to your project's dev dependencies.